Skip to content

 Admission Requirements

 Admission to the Post Graduate APRN (DNP) Adult Gerontology/Acute Care Certificate, Family Nurse Practitioner Certificate, Psychiatric Mental Health Nurse Practitioner Certificate, Pediatric Acute Care Nurse Practitioner Certificate, and Pediatric Primary Care Nurse Practitioner Certificate is once per year.
-Applications are due April 1 for admission into the fall class.
+Applications are due May 1 for admission into the fall class.
+The priority application date is April 1.
+All those who meet the priority deadline will receive a $500 scholarship.
 All application materials (for example, application, application fee, recommendations, essay, official transcripts, copy of active advanced practice nurse licensure) must be submitted by the deadline in order for students to be considered for admission.
 Applications are submitted through NursingCAS, a centralized, online application system.
 Please be sure to review the supplemental application checklist provided with your NursingCAS application.
 NursingCAS application fee is $70.
 These are the major areas considered in admissions decisions.
 Acceptances will be offered based on all the criteria listed below with no single criterion having more importance than another.

 • College academic preparation and achievement